Taylor Swift reportedly gives ‘Eras Tour’ truckers $100,000 bonuses

 The bonuses total over $55 million, according to PEOPLE.

-Swift’s sold-out “Eras” tour kicked off in Glendale, Arizona on March 18 and is projected to earn over $1 billion in revenue by the time it concludes on Aug.
-17, 2024, in London’s Wembley Stadium.
+Swift’s sold-out “Eras” tour kicked off in Glendale, Arizona, on March 18 and is projected to earn over $1 billion in revenue by the time it concludes on Aug.
+17, 2024, at London’s Wembley Stadium.

 Economists predict Swift could have the highest-grossing tour of all time after the 52-night, 20-city tour concludes, according to Forbes.